Pupil Services and Special Education

 My child was evaluated by someone not associated with the school (independent education evaluation).
 How will the district use this information?

 There are two very different aspects of special education: special education "services" and special education "placement".
-Special education services are a continuum of specially designed instruction that is provided to your child, which specifically targets the individual needs of each student.
+Special education services are a continuum of specially designed instruction that targets the individual needs of each student.
 The special education placement is the class (or place) where the services will be provided.
-For example, the special education "service" may be that the child receives specific, direct instruction that targets an area of weakness as a result of a specific learning disability.
+For example, the special education "service" may be that the child receives specific, direct instruction targeting an area of weakness due to a particular learning disability.
 The "placement" of these services could be in a multitude of classrooms, such as a regular education or learning support classroom.

 I have questions about the special education services my child is receiving.
 Whom should I contact?

-I have contacted my child's case manager, building principal, and/or the Director of Special Education about questions I have about the special education services my child is receiving.
+I have contacted my child's case manager, building principal, and/or the Director of Special Education regarding questions about the special education services my child is receiving.
 I have additional questions.
 Whom can I contact?

 The Office for Dispute Resolution, a Pennsylvania Department of Education-funded project, has services available at no cost for parents and guardians of children with disabilities and